 With a head injury requiring urgent expert care, the aircrew made the decision to fly David in the air ambulance to the Royal Stoke hospital in Stoke-on-Trent.

 David used a GPS tracking app on his mobile phone when out on his bicycle.
 On the day of the accident, it recorded his cycling route AND the flight in the air ambulance to hospital.
-The map below shows his journey changing from cycling on twisty roads - notes 1 to 3.
-The straight line (notes 3 to 5) illustrates the air ambulance flight to the Royal Stoke.
+The map below shows his journey changing from cycling on twisty roads, indicated by notes 1 to 3.
+The straight line (notes 3 to 5) illustrates the helicopter flight to the Royal Stoke.